 For the developing pianist, the question often arises – where to start exploring Debussy’s rich, varied and substantial body of piano music?
 The good news is that, while Debussy never wrote anything simple, his oeuvre does offer up plenty of music that suits pianists of early advanced, around Grade 5-8 level.

-In his editorial for the latest issue of the BBC Music Magazine, Oliver Condy fondly remembers his teenage efforts playing Debussy’s music at the piano:
+In a recent editorial for the BBC Music Magazine, Oliver Condy fondly remembers his teenage efforts playing Debussy’s music at the piano:

 “Playing his music was always so much fun – serious music that didn’t seem at all serious, jazz that our music teachers would instantly sanction.
 And Debussy’s innate skill of writing for the piano meant that everything fell nicely under the fingers.
 Maximum effect, minimum effort.
 Of course, I’m not talking about the harder pieces – oh no. But in general, I’ll always see Debussy as one of the most gracious of composers who understands that to be appreciated, it helps if performers don’t hate you from the start.”

 There are several really well specified collections of Debussy’s piano music aimed at players at this “early advanced” level, but in this review I am going to focus on the Debussy: Easy Piano Pieces and Dances collection published by Bärenreiter back in 1999.

 Easy Piano Pieces and Dances